Policy Number: 161

 Standing committees of the University are those permanent committees appointed to deal with a specified subject.
 They are listed on the standing committee homepage.
 The Executive Council must approve the creation, revision or elimination of University standing committees.

 E. Role of Employees

-Employee involvement in university governance may include membership - voting and nonvoting - on university and unit committees and councils.
+Employee involvement in University governance may include membership - voting and nonvoting - on University and operating unit committees and councils.
 When they do not hold membership in these bodies, employees may place matters for action on their agendas and shall receive a prompt report on the disposition of these matters.

 - general academic policies and welfare;

 - requirements of admission and graduation;

 - approval of candidates for degrees; and,

 1. Proposing Changes to University Policy